-Karnataka crisis: Congress’ DK Shivakumar denied entry to Mumbai hotel where rebel MLAs are staying
+Karnataka crisis: Ten rebel MLAs move Supreme Court against speaker for not accepting resignations

 Karnataka crisis: 10 rebel MLAs in Mumbai write to police claiming ‘threat’ during CM’s visit

-9 am: Karnataka BJP chief BS Yeddyurappa says the party members will stage a sit-in protest in front of the Vidhan Soudha in Bengaluru, reports ANI.
+9 am: Karnataka BJP chief BS Yeddyurappa says the party members will stage a sit-in protest in front of the Vidhana Soudha in Bengaluru, reports ANI.
 “We will meet the speaker and the governor.”

 8.45 am: Karnataka minister DK Shivakumar arrives at Hotel Renaissance where the rebel MLAs are staying, reports ANI.
 “I’ve booked a room here,” he says.
 “My friends are staying here.
 There has been a small problem, we have to hold negotiations.
 We can’t go for a divorce immediately.
 There is no question of threatening, we love and respect each other.”

-8.37 am: Supporters of Janata Dal (Secular) MLA Narayan Gowda, who is staying at Hotel Renaissance in Mumbai, raise slogans against Congress DK Shivakumar who is expected to visit the hotel, reports ANI.
+8.37 am: Supporters of Janata Dal (Secular) MLA Narayan Gowda, who is staying at Hotel Renaissance in Mumbai, chant slogans against Congress leader DK Shivakumar, who is expected to visit the hotel, reports ANI.

 8.30 am: Mumbai Police says Karnataka minister DK Shivakumar will not be allowed inside the hotel where the 10 rebel MLAs are staying, reports ANI.